RomanianSecurityTeam/IPBActivityCrawler/README.md

 Description
 ---

-This PHP script scans the activity page of a IP Board 4 platform and creates a database with the contents to be displayed in another project.
+This PHP script scans the activity page of an IP Board 4 platform and creates a database with the contents to be displayed in another project.

 It simply does the hard part for you.